-So, I sat down to write a blog post on the do’s and don’ts of marketing during the Coronavirus pandemic, all geared up to hit you with all sorts of truth bombs on what you should and shouldn’t be doing.
+So, I sat down to write a blog post on the do’s and don’ts of marketing during the COVID-19 crisis, all geared up to hit you with all sorts of truth bombs on what you should and shouldn’t be doing.
 And I could have had our designer whip up a super-shareable killer infographic for good measure.

 But here’s the deal.

 We’re all getting bombarded with information about how we should handle marketing during the COVID-19 crisis.

 We’re being advised to keep customers informed, but to not overload them with too much information.
 To not be tone-deaf.
 To sponsor a cause.
 We’re being told it’s important for leaders to regularly share updates.
 Or the opposite: stop marketing altogether and take this time to pause and reflect.

 So instead I thought I’d summarize our advice in a bite-sized, tidy fashion that you can run with: